firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 - All threads share access to the **heap memory**, meaning they can allocate objects.
 This can lead to shared state, so synchronization is needed when multiple threads modify the heap data.
 - Threads access the **data segment** for global/static variables, and they execute instructions in the **code segment**, as managed by their individual **program counters**.

+---

-Let's break down the process step by step and represent it visually using a **Mermaid diagram**.
-Based on your description, we'll model the entire sequence from compiling the Java program to executing it with multiple threads managed by the JVM, and how the CPU executes the machine code.
+### Process step by step and represent it visually using a **diagram**.

+The entire sequence from compiling the Java program to executing it with multiple threads managed by the JVM, and how the CPU executes the machine code.

 Here’s the outline of what the system does: